1992 Windsor Castle fire: Contents

 The most seriously damaged rooms had largely been emptied of their valuable contents the previous day, and some paintings were on loan to a travelling exhibition.
-Items from the Royal Collection lost include the Sir William Beechey equestrian portrait George III and the Prince of Wales Reviewing Troops, which at 13 feet (4 m) by 16 feet (5 m) was too large to remove; an 18 ft long 1820s sideboard by Morel and Seddon; several items of porcelain; several chandeliers; the Willis organ; and the 1851 Great Exhibition Axminster carpet was partly burnt.
-Peter Brooke, then Secretary of State for National Heritage, called the fire a national disaster.
+Items from the Royal Collection that were lost included Sir William Beechey's equestrian portrait George III and the Prince of Wales Reviewing Troops, which at 13 feet (4 m) by 16 feet (5 m) was too large to remove; an 18 ft 1820s sideboard by Morel and Seddon; several items of porcelain; several chandeliers; the Willis organ; and part of the 1851 Great Exhibition Axminster carpet.
+Peter Brooke, then Secretary of State for National Heritage, described the fire as a national disaster.

 Tourism

 Tourists were allowed into the precincts within three days.
-The Queen was back in residence a fortnight later.
+Queen Elizabeth II returned to residence a fortnight later.
 The Gallery and Queen Mary's Dolls' House reopened in December.
-The State Apartments reopened in 1993 after rewiring was completed, with all major rooms open by Easter, when only St George's Hall and the Grand Reception Room stayed closed.
-Thus eleven of fifteen principal rooms of the State Apartments were open, and two were still undergoing long-term restoration, with two more having been destroyed.
+The State Apartments reopened in 1993 after rewiring was completed, with all major rooms open by Easter.
+Only St George's Hall and the Grand Reception Room remained closed.
+In total, 11 of the 15 principal rooms of the State Apartments were open, with two still undergoing long‑term restoration and two having been destroyed.